MattWillFlood/EntropyHub/docs/matlab/Functions/matBidimensional.rst

 While EntropyHub functions primarily apply to time series data, with the following bidimensional entropy functions one can estimate the entropy of two-dimensional (2D) matrices.
-Hence, bidimensional entropy functions are useful for applications such as image analysis.
+Hence, bidimensional entropy functions are useful for applications such as image/texture analysis.

 .. danger::